datajoint/datajoint-github-page/_posts/2015-05-05-basicconcepts.md

 ---
 layout: post
-title: Basic database concepts
+title: 'Basic database concepts'
-tag: tutorial
+tags: ['tutorial']
 ---

 The following is a very brief informal introduction to  the relational data model as implemented by DataJoint.